The Love Central - A professor and his students. The Love Central - A professor and his students.

 This behavior not only stifles the growth of others but also perpetuates a culture of exclusivity, where only a select few have access to the tools needed for success.

 This ripple effect discourages collaboration and innovation.
-When knowledge is treated as a personal commodity rather than a shared resource, the academic community as a whole suffers.
+When knowledge is treated as a personal commodity rather than a shared resource, it creates room for a toxic academia culture.

 3. Prioritizes Quantity Over Quality